kpetridis24/machine-learning-intro/README.md

 - **Model-tuning**: finding the best parameters for the model, while avoiding overfitting.
 - **Evaluation**: various evaluation methods such as cross-validation.
 - **Data-preprocessing**: handling of missing and categorical values, one hot encoding and normalization.

+**Instructions**: To run each demo, you will need the appropriate dataset, which can be found under the **data** directory and inside the folder corresponding to the demo you are running.